SynET-Bilab/segVesicle/bin/resource/help.md

 # Help Documentation

-This is the help documentation for the napari plugin.
+This is the help documentation.

 ## Features